powellad/theaccountancy-interview/docs/adr/0007-use-nodejs-api.md

 I don't have a huge amount of experience in using Node.js as an API, but it uses my existing skillset and would likely be the better choice (for me) over Python.

+As I've not much experience on this side, I'll be using an [Express+TypeScript generator](https://github.com/seanpmaxwell/express-generator-typescript).

 ## Consequences

 Node.js can suffer a bit when it comes to performance, especially with larger queries.